tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 - **[Pluggable CSS/JS aggregation and minification](https://www.drupal.org/node/2034675)** to support more optimal optimization algorithms.

 - **Highly improved caching**.
-Drupal 8 uses “cache tags” that makes caching more efficient and includes Cache Context API which provides context-based caching.
+Drupal 8 uses "cache tags" that makes caching more efficient and includes Cache Context API which provides context-based caching.
 This means pages load faster while ensuring that visitors always see the latest version of your site.

 - **BigPipe render pipeline**.
 Sends pages in a way that allows browsers to show them much faster.
 First sends the cacheable parts of the page, then the dynamic/uncacheable parts.
 Uses the [BigPipe technique](https://www.facebook.com/notes/facebook-engineering/bigpipe-pipelining-web-pages-for-high-performance/389414033919).

 These improvements have the potential to make your Drupal 8 website fly!
-And if after all that it is not “flying” - than you need someone to review the code that powers your website’s features.
+And if after all that it is not "flying" - than you need someone to review the code that powers your website's features.
 [Contact us](/contact/).

 #### Semantic Markup